 At the close of the operating season (or once annually for year-round operations):

-✔ Replace any worn bearings, belts, or seals
+✔ Replace any worn tines, bearings, chains, or seals, as needed.

-5. Another less-thought of way to save money on beach cleaner maintenance
+4. Another less-thought-of way to save money on beach cleaner maintenance

-One of the biggest determinants of long-term maintenance cost is to purchase a beach cleaner that is designed to reduce maintenance over time.
+One of the biggest ways to reduce long-term maintenance costs that is often overlooked prior to purchase is to choose a beach cleaner that is designed to require less maintenance over time.

 A simple, robust mechanical beach cleaner — such as the Surf Rake typically costs less to maintain than units loaded with electronics or vibration systems.